Azure/missionlz/src/bicep/README.md

   --parameters firewallSkuTier="Standard"
 ```

+### Setting the Firewall Location

 If you'd like to specify a different region to deploy your Azure Firewall resource into, by default it deploys into the region the `az deployment sub create` deployment `--location` argument specifies, you can specify the `firewallLocation` parameter.

-See the [Azure Firewall Premium supported regions](https://docs.microsoft.com/en-us/azure/firewall/premium-features#supported-regions) docs to see where you can deploy Firewall Premium.

 ```plaintext
 az deployment sub create \